 Localization mistakes are easy to make, but they are not inevitable.
-Keep an eye out for some of the common stumbling blocks startups encounter.
+Keep an eye out for some common stumbling blocks you can encounter.
 With the right localization tools and best practices, you can launch without making these costly mistakes.
 And a smooth start will help you achieve faster and greater success.

 Even if you are new to localization, you don’t have to stumble through the weeds and learn the hard way.
 Let’s take time out to visualize some of the common localization mistakes, so you can learn the easy way how to avoid them:

 You send an exported resource file to your project manager for translation.
 They find it in their inbox bright and early the next morning and send it off to the translation vendor.
 Little do you know that the translators are actually asleep on the other side of the world.
 A few days later, at best, you get a translated file in return.
 It may or may not be what you need; you don’t speak Korean.

 Do you really have all that time—or all that patience for a questionable product?

 You can get to market faster by building API integrations that automate workflow to the translator.
 New generation localization platforms use AI to match knowledgeable linguists to your projects, and these same platforms equip them with translation memories, term bases, and style guides to ensure consistency.
 Jobs are created automatically as soon as the platform recognizes updates to your product.
 In the time it takes for linguists to complete their careful translations and for in-market reviewers to sign off, sophisticated machine translations can temporarily fill the gaps in your content updates.

 The time savings will be dramatic in comparison, and most importantly, your content will get to market much sooner.

 There are lots of places to look for time and resource drains.